Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Most banks won’t refinance a timeshare mortgage because the resale value is low.
 However, some lenders specialize in timeshare refinancing and can offer you a lower payment.

-Compare online lenders for timeshares — they usually offer more competitive rates since they don’t operate physical branches.
+You may also want to compare other online lenders for timeshares.
+They can typically offer competitive rates since they don’t operate physical branches.

-If you have a solid credit score, you may qualify for a non-collateral, personal loan that can be used to pay off your developer-financed loan at a lower rate — usually around 8% to 12%.
-While rates are typically higher than HELOCs, they’re likely lower than the rates offered by timeshare agents.
+If you have a solid credit score, you may qualify for an unsecured personal loan that can be used to pay off your developer-financed loan at a lower rate — usually around 8% to 12% with good credit.
+While rates are typically higher than home equity financing, they’re likely lower than the rates offered by timeshare agents.

 Finder score